langchain-ai/langchain/docs/ecosystem/graphsignal.md

 # Graphsignal

-This page covers how to use the Graphsignal to trace and monitor LangChain.
+This page covers how to use the Graphsignal ecosystem to trace and monitor LangChain.

 ## Installation and Setup